veronikakontos/Portfolio/README.md

 ## General Information
 This simple website portfolio is to know me a bit better as a full stack developer.
-You can see some projects I have been working on past 3 months and for each stuck is different finall project.
+You can see some of my projects I have been working on past few months and for each stuck is different finall project.
 During this coding jurney I learn alot informations about programing, coding and developing.

 <br>

-## Technologies Used
+## Technologies used in this Portfolio
 - JavaScript
 - Html 5
 - CSS